michalwojciechowski/coherence-sql/README.md

 # Comparision with Presto

-# Comparision with competetive data grids
+# Comparision with competitive data grids

 # First steps